 Not only do federal laws outline labor law violations, but many states have additional labor laws that apply to employees working within state borders.

-If you are an individual looking for bloodborne pathogens training try our free bloodborne pathogens training.
+If you are an individual looking to get compliant you can try our bloodborne pathogens certification.